 Bio

-Irit Gazit is a Ph.D. candidate and a teacher at The Steve Tisch School of Film and Television, Tel Aviv University, Israel.
+Irit Gazit is a Ph.D. candidate and lecturer at The Steve Tisch School of Film and Television, Tel Aviv University, Israel.

 Abstract

 Traditionally, in popular media representations of national struggles, men are positioned at the front, defending the nation.
-Yet, a decade after 9/11, quite a few active and resourceful women appear in leading roles in films and TV dramas dealing with terror and counter-terror.
-I suggest that this swap of gender roles is related to the new world of terror and to the epistemic and ethical crisis involved in it.
-In the following analysis of Zero Dark Thirty and Homeland, I will show how the female agent at the front enables to represent and at the same time to contain this crisis.
-Following Judith Butler’s ideas about the universal precariousness of life, I will further suggest that through similarities between the heroines and the terrorists, and through their shared vulnerability, some visibility is subversively given to the terrorist Other.
-An alternative ethical approach towards him is offered through this break with conventional gender representation.
+Yet, a decade after 9/11, a number of active and resourceful women have appeared in leading roles in films and TV dramas dealing with terrorism and counter-terrorism.
+I suggest that this displacement of gender roles is related to the new world of terrorism and to the epistemic and ethical crisis it entails.
+In the following analysis of Zero Dark Thirty and Homeland, I will show how the female agent who is the protagonist represents and at the same time contains this crisis.
+Following Judith Butler’s ideas about the universal precariousness of life, I will further suggest that, through similarities between the heroines and the terrorists and their shared vulnerability, some visibility is subversively given to the terrorist Other.
+By means of this break with conventional gender representation, the dramas offer an alternative ethical approach to terrorism.

 Introduction

 “The defining feature of American war narratives is that they are a ‘man’s story’ from which women are generally excluded,” argues Susan Jeffords in her study of gender and the Vietnam War.
-Indeed, traditionally, in representations of national struggles, such as war, spy, action and disaster films and TV shows, men are fighting at the front, defending women and the nation.
-Yet, a decade after 9/11 – a time that saw violent actions on both sides of the terror arena – while male heroes continue to lead in popular representations, quite a few active, resourceful and successful women appear in leading roles in films and TV dramas dealing with terror.
-In TV series such as Covert Affairs (USA, 2010-2015), Homeland (Showtime, 2011-today), Scandal (ABC, 2012-2018), The Blacklist (NBC, 2013-today) and Quantico (ABC, 2015-2018) the lead character is a woman fighting against terror, defending others.
-In films as well women are represented at the forefront of the battle, as they are, for example, in Rendition (Gavin Hood, 2007) and Eye in the Sky (Gavin Hood, 2015), where Meryl Streep and Helen Mirren respectively portray officers at the top of the commanding line.
-In the film Zero Dark Thirty (Kathryn Bigelow, 2012) it is the female CIA analyst who brings about a national closure.
+Indeed, traditionally, in film and TV representations of national struggles, such as war, espionage, action, and disaster, men are depicted as fighting at the front, defending women and the nation.
+Yet, a decade after 9/11 – a period that saw violent actions by both terrorists and western governments – while male heroes continue to be more common in popular representations, quite a few active, resourceful, and successful women have appeared in leading roles in films and TV dramas dealing with terrorism.
+In TV series such as Covert Affairs (USA, 2010-2015), Homeland (Showtime, 2011-today), Scandal (ABC, 2012-2018), The Blacklist (NBC, 2013-today), and Quantico (ABC, 2015-2018) the lead character is a woman fighting against terrorism and defending others.
+In films as well, women are represented at the forefront of the battle, for example, in Rendition (Gavin Hood, 2007) and Eye in the Sky (Gavin Hood, 2015), where Meryl Streep and Helen Mirren respectively portray commanding officers.
+In the film Zero Dark Thirty (Kathryn Bigelow, 2012) a female CIA analyst brings about a national closure.

-Why at this point in time, a decade or more after 9/11, in representations of the struggle against terror, figures of women receive this precedence, which they have not enjoyed in the past?
-I suggest that this swap of gender roles should be understood in relation to the new world of terror and the unprecedented challenges involved in it.
+Why now, a decade or more after 9/11, have women characters been given such precedence in representations of the struggle against terror, which they have not enjoyed in the past?
+I suggest that this reversal of gender roles should be understood in the context of the new world of terrorism and the unprecedented challenges it entails.